 The recent publication of Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM 01-05) re-emphasises the requirement for risk assessments to be undertaken for the control of legionella bacteria in water systems.
-Paragraph 19.2 states ‘All premises are required to have a written scheme and a legionella risk assessment for controlling any identified risk in accordance with L8’.
+Paragraph 19.2 states ‘All premises are required to have a written scheme and a legionella risk assessment for controlling any identified risk in accordance with with the Health and Safety Executive’s Approved Code of Practice L8’ (2).

 This requirement is not new (L8 was first published in 1992) but is restated in the context of how it applies for dental practices.
 In particular it places the onus on the Registered Manager to ensure that there is a risk assessment, an operational plan and a programme of staff training.

 The risk assessment will need to identify what water systems are present and where these may pose a risk.
 On one level this may appear simple but the assessor is required to consider factors such as the management controls, operating procedures, normal and abnormal operating criteria, persons with the potential to be exposed and identify potential problems with the systems.
-HTM 01 – 05 states that the risk assessment should be carried out by a Competent Person, and this person or company being a member of the Legionella Control Association.
+HTM 01 – 05 states that the risk assessment should be carried out by a Competent Person.

 Legionella bacteria are ubiquitous in nature and commonly colonise air conditioning plant, water storage tanks, hot and cold water distribution systems and spa baths.
 Where conditions are right the bacteria can multiply to significant numbers and present a risk.
 Infection is caused by the inhalation of Legionella bacteria in the form of an aerosol.
 To cause infection the bacteria therefore needs to become airborne for example from a shower or spray tap.
 Though few in number infections have been linked to infection from water to equipment served from dental unit water lines.